alessianigretti/ai_toolset/README.md

 # AI Toolset
-This repository houses a toolset containing essential Decision-Making and Pathfinding algorithms in their minimalist forms.
+This repository houses a toolset containing essential Decision-Making, Pathfinding and Traversal algorithms in their minimalist forms.
 These algorithms serve as foundational components for game AI development, enabling the creation of dynamic behaviours.

 ## Table of Contents
 ### Decision Making Algorithms